CARBONIZATION – EFFICIENT AND PROFITABLE

-Carbonisation – the conversion of natural material to biochar, feeding char or activated carbon – is a process that has been known for many centuries.
+Carbonization – the conversion of natural material to biochar, feeding char or activated carbon – is a process that has been known for many centuries.
 However, only the PYREG process allows the precise control of the parameters, so that carbon products can be produced in various quality grades and nutrients can be recycled gently.
-Efficient, environmentally friendly and without harmful by-products: You can rely on us – we are the world market leader.
+In addition, most of the carbon contained in the input material is stored in a stable way and not released into the air as CO2.
+Efficient, climate friendly and without harmful by-products: You can rely on us – we are the world market leader.

 NO PROBLEMATIC SUBSTANCES